 37. Shop around for service stations with the lowest gasoline prices. – also use GASBUDDY!!

-38. Keep tuned to radio traffic reports & avoid traffic jams and other delays.
+38. Keep tuned to radio traffic reports to avoid traffic jams and other delays.

 39. Public transportation may be cheaper, especially when you are traveling alone.